posm/posm-build/README.md

 4. Clone this project to the root drive of the USB stick
 5. Copy `posm-build/grub/grub.cfg` to `boot/grub/grub.cfg` (on the USB stick)
 6. (optional) Put any local settings in `posm-build/kickstart/etc/settings.local`
-7. Boot the USB stick and pick `Install POSM Server` from the menu
+7. Boot to the USB stick by pressing F10 and pick `Install POSM Server` from the menu
 8. Respond to partitioning-related prompts
 9. Watch it reboot
-10. Log in as `root` / `posm` and `tail -f bootstrap.log` to check status.
+10. Log in as `root` / `posm` and `tail -f bootstrap.log` to check the installation status.
 This may take a while.

 Interim Manual Build Process
 ============================